With 46 stories, this skyscraper just south of the Praça da República is the tallest in the city center. Its top-floor restaurant,...

 SP Free Walking Tour

-Culls over 450 years of Sampa history into a long but fascinating 'Old Downtown' walk twice a week at 11:30am.
-The tour meets and ends...
+Culls over 450 years of Sampa history into a long but fascinating 'Old Downtown' walk three times a week at 11:30am.
+The tour meets next...

-Edifício Copan was designed by late modernist master Oscar Niemeyer.
+Copan was designed by late modernist master Oscar Niemeyer.
 The building’s serpentine facade and narrow brises soleil (permanent sunshades) have become a symbol of the city.
-You can visit its snaking, sloping ground-floor shopping arcade, but the upper floors are made up of private apartments and thus off-limits.
+You can visit its snaking, sloping ground-floor shopping arcade and hip restaurants, but the upper floors are made up of private apartments and thus off-limits.

 Note that the leftist architect designed the building to bring together all classes by including sprawling apartments for the rich as well as tiny studios for the working poor – a real rarity in class-conscious São Paulo.